 The first German settlers arrived in the Jindera area in 1867, having trekked from Adelaide in horse drawn wagons.
 Before they arrived, probably in the 1840s, a small wattle and daub hut was built just off the main track through town.
 This hut still stands at the site of the Jindera Pioneer Museum, and probably is the oldest remaining cottage or house in the Albury District.

 In 1874 Johann Rosler and Peter Wagner built a store and three room residence on this same site.
 It became known as Wagner’s Store.
-Formed in 1967, the Jindera Pioneer and Historical Society purchased the evolved Wagner’s Store, the residence, and the grounds around the wattle and daub hut.
+Formed in 1967, the Jindera Pioneer Museum and Historical Society purchased the evolved Wagner’s Store, the residence, and the grounds around the wattle and daub hut.

 The Pioneer Museum, one of the best known in NSW, recreates the material culture of the early German settlers, using only local relics.
 The complex consists of several historic buildings centred around the store, set within a sprawling, beautiful two hectares of grounds that now feature not only the wattle and daub cottage, but an authentically furnished slab hut, a remarkable and extensive collection of farm implements, equipment and forge, an historic post office, a gallery and several other outhouses and structures.
 Set to open early in 2019 is the 1872 era blacksmith shop and stables.